yuiiinaaa/MAvis/README.md

 # MAvis Project
-This is semester project for DIS Copenhagen: Artificial Intelligence, heavily based on the MAvis tool, client, and level structures made by students attending the course 02285 Artificial Intelligence and Multi-Agent Systems at the Technical University of Denmark (DTU). https://github.com/MAvis-DTU/mavis
+This is a semester project for DIS Copenhagen: Artificial Intelligence, heavily based on the MAvis tool, client, and level structures made by students attending the course 02285 Artificial Intelligence and Multi-Agent Systems at the Technical University of Denmark (DTU).
+Link: https://github.com/MAvis-DTU/mavis

+Our version of the project implements different search algorithms and heuristics to compare and observe the behavior of autonomous robots in different hospital environments.

 # MAvis: How to use the Searchclient